YungShengLu/LASS/PM2.5Data2CSV/README.md

 ##Description

-###Retrieve PM2.5 data and store it as CSV file for each device in measurement 'airbox' / 'lass'.
+###"toCSV" in the above diagram: Retrieve PM2.5 data and store it as CSV file for each device in measurement 'airbox' / 'lass'.

 This program retrieves PM2.5 data for each device stored in database:'PM25',measurement:'airbox'/'lass' of influxDB .
 It sets up folders './PM2.5_csv/airbox' or './PM2.5_csv/airbox'(if these folder don't exist) according to your cmd to keep all the CSV files gernerated by this program that stores device's PM2.5 data of the requested measurement typed in cmd .